-- Long-Term Nursing Home Administration Course: The various elements of management come together, and students learn to apply these principles to the administration of a long-term care facility.
-Financial and legal knowledge, decision-making skills, and personnel management techniques are brought into the context of nursing home administration.
+- Long-Term Nursing Home Administration Course: Students learn how the various elements of management come together, and how to apply these principles to the administration of a long-term care facility.
+Financial and legal knowledge, decision-making skills and personnel management techniques are brought into the context of nursing home administration.

 - Issues in Aging Course: In this class, students examine the aging process and current issues related to the aging Baby Boomer generation.
 Coursework covers the general processes of aging, with a focus on social issues facing today's aging population.
 Studies emphasize current financial, political and sociological factors that impact the elderly.

 - Health Care Quality Management Course: This course provides an overview of the methods that administrators in health care facilities like nursing homes can use to improve treatment delivery and patient outcomes.
 Students learn how to measure productivity and develop strategies that increase the quality care, cut costs and reduce waste.

 - Human Relations Course: This course prepares future nursing home administrators to handle human relations issues in health care settings.
 They build their communication and leadership skills so that they can motivate workers and foster positive staff relations that improve facility productivity.